 How to Cut Cabbage

 While the bacon is draining, it’s time to cut the cabbage.
 We slice a cone-shaped hole around the core of the cabbage and then remove it.
-This post does another nice job of showing how to cut cabbage for this fried cabbage with bacon.
 Once the core is out, make thin slices through the rest of the cabbage.

 Stir Fry The Cabbage